Medically reviewed by Drugs.com. Last updated on Apr 11, 2022.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using anastrozole while you are pregnant could harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Use an effective form of birth control during treatment with anastrozole and for at least 3 weeks after the last dose.
+If you think you have become pregnant while using anastrozole, tell your doctor right away.

-Anastrozole may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have itching; hives; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using anastrozole.
+Anastrozole may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have itching, hives, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are using anastrozole.